authelia/authelia/docs/configuration/identity-providers/oidc.md

 This controls the minimum length of the `nonce` and `state` parameters.

 ***Security Notice:*** Changing this value is generally discouraged, reducing it from the default can theoretically make certain scenarios less secure.
-It highly encouraged that if your OpenID Connect RP does not send these parameters or sends parameters with a lower length than the default that they implement a change rather than changing this value.
+It is highly encouraged that if your OpenID Connect RP does not send these parameters or sends parameters with a lower length than the default that they implement a change rather than changing this value.

 ### clients

 A list of clients to configure.
 The options for each client are described below.

 #### id

 <div markdown="1">
 type: string
 {: .label .label-config .label-purple }